facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 ## Alternative Math Blocks

-!!! new "New 9.0"
+/// new | New 9.0
 Added new formats `arithmatex_inline_format` and `arithmatex_fenced_format`.
 Both are configurable and effectively replace all other previously available formats.

-!!! warning "Deprecated 9.0"
+///

+/// warning | Deprecated 9.0
 The old formatters `inline_mathjax_format`, `inline_mathjax_preview_format`, and `inline_generic_format` have all
 been deprecated and will be removed at some future time.

 It is advised to use the new `arithmatex_inline_format` which is configurable and will give the same results as the above three.
+///

 [InlineHilite](./inlinehilite.md) and [SuperFences](./superfences.md) both have a feature where you can specify your own custom inline and fence blocks respectively.
 Arithmatex provides a number of compatible formats that can be used in